dddd1007/dddd1007/README.md

 My interests are High-performance computing.
 I am using Julialang to build the models in my research.
 I also have years of experience in R and Python.

 I am working on the educational equity of data science as well.
-I have organized a team or working in the [Capital of Statistics](https://cosx.org/) to teach the program and basic statistics in universities.
+I have organized a team or worked in the [Capital of Statistics](https://cosx.org/) to teach the program and basic statistics in universities.
 I worked with public institutions and NGOs in Guangzhou to provide data science training for people with disabilities.

 I was a doctor of traditional Chinese medicine.
-Moreover, I am trained as a psychotherapist now.
+Moreover, I had received psychoanalysis training for 3 years.

 ---